-On 28 April the "Plan for the Transition to a new Normality" was revealed: four stages over 8 weeks on a province by province basis, ending when the State of Emergency finishes on 22 June.
-International travel will restart on 1 July.
+On 28 April the "Plan for the Transition to a new Normality" was revealed: four stages over 8 weeks on a province by province basis, ending when the State of Emergency finished on 22 June.
+EU International travel restarted on 22 June and certain non EU countries restarted on 1 July.

 Reopening of major monuments and museums

 Monuments and museums opened in line with the de-escalation plan.
 All were due to be reopened by 23 June.
 Some smaller museums remain closed due to staffing difficulties in creating the new normality social distancing procedures.

 Here we list some significant re-opening dates for monuments, museums and attractions, as well as hotels.

 Centro Andaluz de Arte Contemporaneo (Sevilla)